Thanks for stopping by. You are currently logged in as a Guest

 The bidding gets passed around, the dealer picks up the 9 of spades and calls alone.

 East starts the hand with an initial lead of the 10 of hearts.
 East trumps in with the ace.
 This was the last thing the maker wanted to see.

 Overtrumping with the right is often an invitation for a euchre.
 The first thing you need to do is give up on trying to make your lone call.
 It is highly unlikely that will happen.
 Instead, it's time for a 'plan b'.
 With a little luck, you still should be able to salvage a point.
 Because queen of diamonds can't help much, this would be a good chance to rid your hand of it.

 Your opponents have taken the first trick.

-Now West, seeing that the maker just threw off a diamond, leads back the 9 of diamonds.
+Now East, seeing that the maker just threw off a diamond, leads back the 9 of diamonds.
 The maker(S) takes the trick with the ace.
 That gives him one trick.